Skip to main content

 • ensure the new discretionary power works for both businesses and communities

-The guidance has been developed collaboratively with input from local authority, sector and Scottish Government representatives, through the Visitor Levy Expert Group.
+The guidance has been developed collaboratively with input from local authority and sector representatives through the Visitor Levy Expert Group.

 The guidance will be published in autumn and more to come on our website.